 The position in regard to these activities is that permission is given under written licence from Coillte.
 The licence is the formal permission allowing the activity to take place on Coillte lands.
 It contains a number of conditions and requirements for insurance cover and some of these conditions are specific to the activity and the particular location.
 Responsibility for issuing the licence, management, processing and safekeeping, rests with the manager at each location.
 A fee based on the activity is charged for each licence.
-All the information is available on our website.
+All the information is available at this location Coillte Recreation Permit